LTLA/BiocWorkflow2015/bioC/chipseqDB.md

 -------------------------------------

-Strand bimodality is often observed in ChIP-seq experiments involving sharp binding events like H3K9ac marking.
+Strand bimodality is often observed in ChIP-seq experiments involving narrow binding events like H3K9ac marking.
 This refers to the presence of distinct subpeaks on each strand and can be quantified with cross-correlation plots (Kharchenko, Tolstorukov, and Park 2008).
 A strong peak in the cross-correlations should be observed if immunoprecipitation was successful.
 The delay distance at the peak